One-year work experience to be made mandatory for govt jobs in Goa: CM | Law-Order

 - India

-Goa Chief Minister Pramod Sawant on Tuesday said one-year work experience would be made ''compulsory'' for recruitment in state government departments.
+Goa Chief Minister Pramod Sawant has said one-year work experience would be made ''compulsory'' for recruitment in state government departments.

-He said fresh candidates would not be taken directly into government service.
-Aspirants would have to get experience by working in the private sector before applying for government jobs.
+Such a practice would help the government get skilled manpower, Sawant said addressing a function at Taleigao village in North Goa district on Tuesday.

-Addressing a function at Taleigao village in North Goa, Sawant said one-year work experience would be made mandatory for those looking for government jobs in the future.
+He also said that recruitment through the Staff Selection Commission would be made compulsory in the future.

-Such a practice would help the government get skilled manpower, said the chief minister.
+The CM said one-year work experience would be made mandatory for those looking for government jobs in the future.

-The CM said necessary amendments would be made in Recruitment Rules (RRs) to ensure only suitable candidates are selected for vacant posts.
+Fresh candidates would not be taken directly into government service.
+Aspirants would have to get experience by working in the private sector before applying for government jobs, he said.

-Sawant also said recruitment through the Staff Selection Commission would be made compulsory in the future.
+Necessary amendments would be made in Recruitment Rules to ensure only suitable candidates are selected for vacant posts, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)